-There have been numerous news articles supporting the view that we are more productive at home.
+There are numerous news articles supporting the view that we are more productive at home.
 So what about zoom fatigue, how can we be more productive when we are missing social interactions? does working alone makes us more depressed?

-Implementing and rolling out organisation wide tools can be challenging in itself, but then came the issue of how to use them effectively.
+Implementing productivity tools and tech can be challenging in itself, but the core issue is how to use them effectively.

 There is no doubt that online productivity is having it's big moment.
 Microsoft Teams, Slack and Asana can really enhance the way teams interact with each other, if they are used effectively they can automate tasks and make collaboration easier.

 Despite the introduction of new online tools, we are still feeling overwhelmed by emails, notifications and to -do lists.
 Do online collaboration tools actually make us more productive?

 The key is to understand how our productivity works.
 Collaboration is different to personal productivity, adopting new ways of working can increase the 'overwhelm' in our online lives.
 Notifications in browsers, application and on our mobiles.
 Then there's the duplicate emails telling us that we've been mentioned in a thread about dancing cat, and the notfications everytime there is a response.

 Online working is a whole new world, consuming and using our precious 24 hours in a day.

 There are a fixed number of hours in a day.
 Pandemic or not, that has not changed.

 How do some people appear to achieve so much in their 24 hours?